ucsb/webguide/css.md

 ```

 Imagine in the above example that you later decide all of the elements that
-have been marked with the class red (such as error messages, etc.), should
+have been marked with the class `.red` (such as error messages, etc.), should
 now be a different color.
 Also, imagine you later realize that the div marked
-with the ID #div1 should now be a form element instead.
+with the ID `#div1` should now be a form element instead.

 Instead, use CSS names that are semantically meaningful to the content: